rey301/etch-a-sketch/README.md

 # Etch-a-Sketch
 ## Description
-A sketchpad web application that mimics Etch-a-Sketch
+A sketchpad web application that mimics Etch-a-Sketch.